Anana (Mandaeism)

-In Mandaeism, an anana (ࡀࡍࡀࡍࡀ) is a heavenly cloud in the World of Light that is considered to be the dwelling place of uthras.
+In Mandaeism, an anana (ࡀࡍࡀࡍࡀ, /mid/) is a heavenly cloud in the World of Light that is considered to be the dwelling place of uthras.
 An anana can also be interpreted as a female consort.

 The Mandaic term anana was also frequently used to refer to women in the Mandaean community.

 Names of ananas

 Right Ginza Book 17, Chapter 1 lists the names of several ananas and their uthras, many of which are gufnas (personified grapevines).